openhive-network/HAfAH/src/sql_fork_extension/Readme.md

 to temporary disable them for sake of better performance.
 To do this  there are functions: `hive.detach_table` - to disable triggers and 'hive.attach_table' to enable triggers.
 WHen triggers are disabled no support for hive fork is enabled for a table, so the application should solve the situation (in most cases is should happen when blocks below irreversible are processed, so no forks happen there)

+It is quite possible that the application which use the fork system will want to change the structure of the registered tables.
+It is possible only when coressponding shadow tables is empty.
+It means before an upgrade application must be in state in which there is no pending fork.
+The system will block ( rise an excpetion ) 'ALTER TABLE' command if corresponding shadow table is not empty.
+When a table is edited its shadow table is automaticly adapted to a new structure ( in fact old shaped shadow table is dropped and a new one is created with a new structure )

 ## Installation
 Execute sql scripts on Your database in given order:
 1. data_schema.sql